19hours/sg-statutes/Acts/Stamp Duties Act.md

 ### Refund and repayment of duty

-75\.—(1) The Commissioner may, if he is satisfied that any money has been overpaid as duty under this Act, certify the amount to be refunded and shall cause the refund to be made immediately.
+75\.—(1) The Commissioner may certify any amount of money to be refunded and cause the refund to be made immediately under any of the following circumstances:

-(2) No refund under subsection (1) shall be made unless a claim in respect thereof is lodged with the Commissioner within 6 months from the date of the overpayment or within such period as the Commissioner may, in his discretion, allow.
+(a) a claim that the amount of money has been overpaid as duty under this Act is lodged with the Commissioner within 6 months after the date of the overpayment or within such longer period as the Commissioner may, in his discretion allow, and the Commissioner is satisfied that the money has been overpaid as duty under this Act;

+(b) the Commissioner has reasonable cause to believe in any particular case that the amount of money has been overpaid as duty under this Act.

+[Act 30 of 2014 wef 01/01/2015]

+(2) [Deleted by Act 30 of 2014 wef 01/01/2015]

 (3) Without prejudice to any other remedy provided for under the provisions of this Act for the recovery of any duty, where, for any reason, the whole or any part of any duty, after having been paid, has been erroneously refunded, the person to whom such refund was erroneously made, shall repay the amount refunded to him in excess, within 15 days of his receiving a demand therefor from the Commissioner.